knpuniversity/ansible/knpu/ansistrano/git-deploy.md

 By default, Ansistrano does that via rsync... but it has a *bunch* of options!
 Check out the `ansistrano_deploy_via` variable.
 Beyond `rsync`, you can use `copy`, `git`, `svn`, `s3` - if you want to fetch your code from an S3 bucket - and `download`.
 We're going to use the `git` strategy!
-And most of the rest of the variables in docs are specific to your deploy strategy.
+And most of the rest of the variables in the docs are specific to your deploy strategy.

 ## Setting up the git Repo